Chicken Tractors Benefits and Build Guidelines

 If you've tried some of these other coop plans with poor results it might be time to get creative with one of these other options.

-The Suscovich Chicken Tractor:The paid step-by-step instructions on this tractor mixes a little A-frame, a little hoop house and a little floorless tractor all together into one.
+• The Suscovich Chicken Tractor: The paid step-by-step instructions on this tractor mix a little A-frame, a little hoop house, and a little floorless tractor all together into one.

 Now that you have your tractor, one key piece to remember is the management and movement of the chickens or other types of poultry you might keep there.
-You want to keep up to date records and you don't want to over-graze.
+You want to keep up-to-date records and you don't want to over-graze.

 Movement: You want to move your tractor often so the chickens can take advantage of new areas to graze and scratch.
 Make sure that the tractor you build is one you can move easily.
-That might be with a truck or by-hand, it depends on the size and the space you have.
+That might be with a truck or by hand, it depends on the size and the space you have.
 Just remember to keep that in mind.

 Management: Keeping your poultry in a chicken tractor is one part of tending a flock—you’ll also need to track where you put it to ensure your birds get regular access to fresh pasture space, how long they've been there, what other feed you've given them, how much they weigh, how much they've cost you and more.

 One method for managing your poultry is through software, like Farmbrite.
 This easy-to-use program makes it possible to manage your entire agriculture business in one place.
 It provides insight into ways you can improve farm productivity, reduce inefficiencies, and increase production and sales.
-Don't take my word for it though, you can try for free here.
+Don't take my word for it though, you can try it for free here.

 As you can see there are a lot of options out there for chicken tractors but hopefully this article has given you the information you need to get started and manage chicken tractors on your farm.